ArthurZey/arthurzey.github.io/_pages/stubs/integration.md

 Other ideas to consider:
 * [that episode of Russel Brand's podcast with Brené Brown](https://open.spotify.com/episode/4Lfwf13k6AoDhrOuClU3Bx?si=jn8kO8DsQY20rlDLPnoA7A){:target="&lowbar;blank"} and that one point about her views leading inexorably to certain political views
 * role of Cognitive-Behavioral Therapy (CBT) and Emotionally Focused Therapy (EFT)
+* There's something about assuming that people aren't generally doing the best that they can that's associated with not feeling comfortable expressing needs (assuming others don't want to meet your needs?).
+If you assume people are generally doing the best that they can, it's easier, maybe, to hold them accountable and express ourselves and our needs.
+I was wondering what makes it hard to speak up for yourself and what you're wanting.
+I think it's partly (or perhaps most directly) premised on the idea that others aren't interested in meeting our needs.
+That seems like the premise that needs to be challenged.